 - In the middle ages, tuberculosis often caused growths on the lymph nodes—a horrifying disease called scrofula, from the Latin meaning brood sow.
 It was also sometimes called the King’s Evil.
 Kings were ordained by god, so it was held they could cure illness through application of the “royal touch.”
 Because scrofula usually healed on its own, and because it was so common, the “king’s touch” often appeared to work.
-Henry IV got so into the practice that he would “touch” more than 1000 people at a time like a total glory hound.
+Henry IV, apparently a glory hound even by regal standards, got so into the practice that he would “touch” more than 1000 people at a time.
 In the early 1700s, King George I called the application of touch “too Catholic” and the practice was abandoned.

 - In London, the disease was so ubiquitous that sunken cheeks and wan pallor were seen as status symbols—in part because prior to the 1860s or so, the disease was thought to be hereditary.
 Lord Byron: “I should like to die of a consumption. … Because the ladies would all say, ‘Look at that poor Byron, how interesting he looks in dying!'”